An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 - Pause the bot on Renovate / Dependabot PRs to avoid noise on mechanical updates.

-Treat the AI reviewer as a high-recall first pass.
-Humans still review, but less.
+Treat the AI reviewer as a high-recall first pass that reduces human review without replacing it.
 If you want to add an AI agent that goes one step further and exercises the app in a real browser, see how I run automated QA with Claude Code, Agent Browser, and GitHub Actions How to Use Claude Code as an AI QA Tester with Agent Browser Claude Code and Agent Browser let you test your web app in a real browser without hardcoded selectors.
 Manual browser control, AI-driven exploration, and structured JSON output. .

 Where each layer runs